Urinary Incontinence Treatment in Reno

 If you have struggled with urinary or fecal incontinence for a long time, you might have already tried behavioral modifications or medical therapy but not found the lasting relief you need.
 With the help of Dr. Kent Sasse and the team at Sasse Surgical, Nevada’s premier center for continence solutions, the debilitating problem of urinary or fecal incontinence no longer has to affect your life.

-Dr. Sasse and his advanced team of nurse practitioners and physician assistants have provided northern Nevada with comprehensive pelvic floor lab evaluations for over six years, and they have tremendous experience with resolving bowel and bladder leakage using sacral neuromodulation for hundreds of patients.
+Dr. Sasse and his advanced team of nurse practitioners and physician assistants have provided northern Nevada with comprehensive pelvic floor lab evaluations for over six years, and they have tremendous experience with resolving bowel and bladder leakage using sacral nerve modulation for hundreds of patients.
 This breakthrough solution is over 90 percent effective, very safe, long-lasting and covered by most insurance companies.

 Candidates for Sacral Neuromodulation Therapy